 Leila is a solicitor in the dispute resolution team where she works on patent, trade mark, passing off, copyright and design disputes.
 Leila’s experience encompasses a number of high profile IP cases heard at the UK High Court and Court of Appeal, including the Interflora v Marks & Spencer trade mark litigation regarding Google AdWords.

-In her spare time, Leila enjoys playing the piano, writing, running and musical theatre.
+In her spare time, Leila enjoys playing tennis, playing the piano and writing music.